How to Create a PCB Schematic | Altium Designer

 - Making Connections

 If you’re still learning, it’s best to work with a relatively simple circuit.
 I’ve chosen to base this work on a very simple amp using the LM386 IC.
-This component is designed for audio reproduction in low-power devices, plus it is quite easy to work with in a schematic.
+This component is designed for audio reproduction in low-power devices, plus it is quite easy to work with in a PCB schematic designer.
 To give you a picture of what we’ll end up with, the image below shows our finished schematic:

 Finished schematic for a simple audio amplifier in Altium Designer.